-As part of Interior's mission, the National Park Service and the U.S. Fish and Wildlife Service preserve and interpret places that teach us about our nation’s history and culture, so that future generations can learn from the past.
-The many African American heritage sites protected and maintained by the National Park Service and U.S. Fish and Wildlife Service honor the contributions African Americans have made and continue to make to our nation.
+As part of the Department of the Interior's mission, the National Park Service and the U.S. Fish and Wildlife Service preserve and interpret places that teach us about our nation’s history and culture, so that future generations can learn from the past.
+The many African American heritage sites protected and maintained by the Department honor the contributions the Black community has made and continue to make to our nation.

 Growing up in the time of segregation, Martin Luther King Jr. was moved by destiny to become a leader in the civil rights movement.
 At the Martin Luther King Jr. National Historical Park, you can learn about the story of Martin Luther King Jr., who became a leader in the civil rights movement.
 You can visit the home of his birth and hear his voice in the church where he moved hearts and minds.